aws-samples/amazon-redshift-query-patterns-and-optimizations/README.md

 * You can monitor the progress of Stack resources
 * Choose your stack
 * Click on **Events**, **Resources** & **Outputs** tabs

+ ## Lab2: Table design and query optimization
+If you have decided to choose option 1 for launching the cluster you will need to execute the scripts "schema_setup.sql"  and "table_load.sql" first.

+**!!Note: the pre-requisite before proceeding.**

+For option 2 this is not needed.

+The "query_patterns_optimization.sql" script has queries that you can run one after another.
+There are few query patterns which are optimized progressively as you progress through the script.